(Last Updated on November 16, 2023)

 I’ve found too much information all at once is either irrelevant or overwhelming to my kids.
 Some high school kids appreciate a syllabus of the content for the year, but when I’ve given too much detail to my elementary-aged kids, it backfires.

-It might be interesting to ME that they’ll be learning fractions, decimals and percents this year.
+It might be interesting to ME that they’ll be learning fractions, decimals, and percents later this year.
 But to a kid who doesn’t know what those are yet, it’s either meaningless or intimidating.

 Once, when I spilled the math beans early, I had problems when we came to fractions later in the year.
 My son recalled the term and associated the topic with the “eek, that sounds hard!” feelings he had when it was first mentioned.